C-Norton/C-Norton/readme.md

 # Projects on hold and abandoned

 <ul>  <li><b>Foundry Accessibility Tooklit</b>  - Foundry accessibility toolkit is a project of mine to take Foundry Virtual Tabletop, which I use in my hobby as a roleplayer, and adapt it for better use by low vision users, as I noticed such options were extremely lacking, and one of my players is herself sight impaired.</li>
   <li><b>GMTK Gamejam 2021, 2023</b> - In 2021, I was the sole programmer for a game.
 While it was initially planned that 2 other programmers would join our group of 5, both dropped out of the jam midway through due to personal reasons, without code contributions.
-As such, while we were unable to submit, due to a number of bugs, I still learned a lot about Unity by attempting.</li></ul>
+As such, while we were unable to submit, due to a number of bugs, I still learned a lot about Unity by attempting.
+In 2023, I had a similar result of being a sole programmer and DNF'ing, though with a much more complete project.
+This time, scope creep and UI programming being timeconsuming for me caused the project to fail.</li></ul>

 # Open Source